 Fragaria vesca (Wild Strawberry, Woodland Strawberry, Alpine Strawberry, European Strawberry, Fraise des bois) is a perennial herbaceous plant belonging to the Rosaceae family.
-It is native to Europe, temperate Asia, and North America and is widely appreciated for its small, flavorful berries and its ornamental value.
+It is native to Europe, and North America and is widely appreciated for its small, flavorful berries and its ornamental value.
 Few Fruits that can Enjoyed by Both Mankind, Puppies and Dogs

 Size and Growth Habit: Wild Strawberry typically forms low-growing clumps or mats, with individual plants reaching a height of around 10-15 centimeters (4-6 inches).
 It spreads through stolons, which are horizontal above-ground stems that root at the nodes and give rise to new plants.

 Leaves: The leaves of Fragaria vesca are trifoliate, meaning each leaf consists of three leaflets.
 The leaflets are dark green, toothed or serrated along the edges, and have a slightly hairy texture.
 The leaves contribute to the plant's overall attractive appearance.